Motifs in earthquake networks: Romania, Italy, United States of America, and Japan

 \subsubsection{Connectivity}

-One of the fundamental properties of a network is its node connectivity (or degree distribution), and we study it for the seismic networks in Romania, Italy, California (USA), and Japan.
+One of the fundamental properties of a network is its node connectivity (or degree distribution), and we study it for the earthquake networks in Romania, Italy, California (USA), and Japan.
 As scale-free networks seem to be ubiquitous, the list of examples of such networks including the World Wide Web, citation networks, movie actor collaboration networks, cellular networks, etc. \cite{albert2002}, we investigate here if the connectivity of earthquake networks is also distributed as a power law.
-We look at seismic networks as static objects and disregard their growth, even though one could potentially check the validity of the Barab\'asi model of preferential attachment \cite{barabasi1999} for the evolution of these networks using the available seismic data.
+We look at earthquake networks as static objects and disregard their growth, even though one could potentially check the validity of the Barab\'asi model of preferential attachment \cite{barabasi1999} for the evolution of these networks using the available seismic data.

-For the purpose of our study, a scale-free network is one that has a distribution of node connectivity of the form with $\alpha>1$.
-The value of $\alpha$ ranges between $1$ and $3$ in the empirical examples described in Ref. \cite{albert2002}.
+For the purpose of our study, a scale-free network is one that has a distribution of node connectivity of the form with $\alpha>1$. the value of $\alpha$ ranges between $1$ and $3$ in the empirical examples described in Ref. \cite{albert2002}.